MOABQA/Mental-fitness-tracker/README.md

 - 💊🚬 Drug Usage
 - 🍺🍷 Alcohol Consumption

-The AI gives the total mental health of a user as percentage.
+The AI gives the total mental health of a user as a percentage.

 ## Recommendations